The Battle of Mill Springs, 1863

 Yep, you are thinking I made a typo as everyone knows that the Battle of Mill Springs, Kentucky took place on January 19th, 1862.
 But what you might not know is there was a second battle near Mill Springs during the summer of 1863.

-The war in Kentucky was a series of short campaigns, costly campaigns, and incessant actions between smaller forces.
+The war in Kentucky was a series of short campaigns, costly battles, and incessant actions between smaller forces.
 These smaller actions are overlooked by most who study the war, and often involve units that do not grab commonplace attention.
-Even after the Heartland Campaign of 1862, there were many incursions, mostly in the guise of mounted raids, into Kentucky.
+Even after the Heartland Campaign of 1862, there were many incursions, mostly in the guise of mounted raids, into Kentucky, as late as the last year of the war.
 But even beyond the various raids, Confederates in one form or another seemed to have a constant presence within the Bluegrass State.

 The National Tribune.
 September 1st, 1887, carried this detailed account of one man's participation in this action.